tymaestro/PP5-2022/README.md

 Also, a big thank you to the Slack community over the course of this entire module.

 Stack Overflow for any troubleshooting over the course of this project.

-Django documentation for setup, use of allauth and insight into class-based views and forms.